-Kohinoor diamond is surpassed from west to east aisan rulers.
-But, east India company present the Kohinoor diamond to queen victoria.
+Kohinoor diamond is surpassed from west to east Asian rulers.
+But, east India company present the Kohinoor diamond to queen.
 INDIA believes that Kohinoor Diamond is the ownership of Maharaja Dilip Singh, and it's a reality fulfilled by history books.
 This is the history of Kohinoor diamond.

 The Kohinoor arrived in the United Kingdom on 29th July 1850.
 Then Kohinoor was presented to Queen Victoria on the 250th anniversary of the East India Company.